View this document as: a single page | multiple pages.

 Typical Usage

-Out-of-band authentication requires users have access to a primary and secondary communication channel.
+Out-of-band authentication requires that users have access to a primary and secondary communication channel.

 Typical Usage

-Users access the OTP generated by the single-factor OTP device.
-The authenticator output is typically displayed on the device and the user enters it for the verifier.
+Users access the OTP generated by the single-factor OTP authenticator.
+The authenticator output is typically displayed on the authenticator, and the user enters it during the session being authenticated.

 Usability considerations for typical usage include: